Layr-Labs/eigenda/README.md

 }
 ```

 **NOTE:** Commitments are cryptographically verified against the data fetched from EigenDA for all `/get` calls.
+The server will respond with status `500` in the event where EigenDA were to lie and provide falsified data thats irrespective of the client provided commitment.
+This feature isn't flag guarded and is part of standard operation.

 ## Testing
-Some unit tests have been introduced to assert correctness of encoding/decoding logic and mocked server interactions.
-These can be ran via `make test`.
+Some unit tests have been introduced to assert the correctness of:
+* DA Certificate encoding/decoding logic
+* commitment verification logic

+Unit tests can be ran via `make test`.

 Otherwise E2E tests (`test/e2e_test.go`) exists which asserts that a commitment can be generated when inserting some arbitrary data to the server and can be read using the commitment for a key lookup via the client.
 These can be ran via `make e2e-test`.
 Please **note** that this test uses the EigenDA Holesky network which is subject to rate-limiting and slow confirmation times *(i.e, >10 minutes per blob confirmation)*.
 Please advise EigenDA's [inabox](https://github.com/Layr-Labs/eigenda/tree/master/inabox#readme) if you'd like to spin-up a local DA network for quicker iteration testing.